HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/house.md

 ## Kitchen

 The Kitchen, directly next to the entrance, contains a [Stove](/obstacles/stove) and a [Fridge](/obstacles/fridge). - Many players don't realize that the fridge drops [2-3 Colas](/loot#fridge) when broken.
-Even late game, you can often check Houses and still find some unbroken ones.
+Even in late game, you can often check Houses and still find some unbroken ones.

 ## Bedroom